A quick cluster upgrade using Amazon Aurora MySQL's Blue/Green Deployments feature

 When you switch B/G, the destination of the endpoint changes behind the scenes.

-In that case, applications connected to the database will fail to read or write for approximately one minute.
+In this case, applications connected to the database will fail to read or write for approximately one minute.

-You need to determine in advance whether a minute or so of downtime can be tolerated for the services and applications you use.
+You need to determine in advance whether the services and applications you use can tolerate this one minute of downtime.

 If this time is unacceptable, you should consider putting the entire service into maintenance mode in advance.

-Pay attention to the reflection status of parameter groups
+Pay attention to the parameter group reflection status

-When creating a Green cluster with the B/G function, you can specify a parameter group.
+When creating a Green cluster using the B/G feature, you can specify a parameter group.

 If you specify a parameter group that is different from the default, depending on the parameter

-You may be prompted to reboot the instance.
+You may be prompted to reboot your instance.

-In this case, this parameter is not applied at instance startup and remains at the default value, so you must manually restart the instance before switching to apply it.
+In this case, this parameter is not applied at the time of instance startup and remains at the default value, so you must manually restart the instance before switching to apply it.

-If you use a custom endpoint on the blue side, the same custom endpoint will be automatically set on the green side.
+If you use a custom endpoint on the Blue side, the same custom endpoint will be automatically configured on the Green side.

-Once the switch is successful, you cannot switch back.
+Once the switchover is successful, it cannot be reversed.

-Even if for some reason you run into a problem after upgrading and want to revert to the old environment, you can't.
+If for some reason you encounter a problem after upgrading and want to revert to the old environment, you cannot.

 After the switchover is successful, the old Blue instance will simply remain as an independent environment.

-So, you can switch back by pointing the application's DB to Blue, but
+Therefore, you can switch back by pointing the application's DB destination to Blue,

-Since there is no replication from Green, the data will rewind to the time the switch was performed.
+Since there is no replication from Green, the data will be rewound to the time the switchover was performed.

 Snapshots taken on a Version 3 cluster cannot be used to start a Version 2 cluster.

-If these are not acceptable, you will need to create a separate cluster and set up inter-cluster replication yourself as before without using the B/G function, and then set up replication in the reverse direction after the switchover.
+If you cannot tolerate these, you will need to create a separate cluster and set up inter-cluster replication yourself as usual without using the B/G function, and then set up reverse replication after switching.

 Please note that many parameters and behaviors have changed in Aurora Version 3.

-This has nothing to do with the B/G function, but many parameters and behaviors have changed in Aurora Version 3, so be sure to investigate and check carefully.
+Although the B/G function is not affected, many parameters and behaviors have changed in Aurora Version 3, so be sure to investigate and check them carefully.

 Some of them are introduced in another article.